dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 <br>

 **2) Search volume**: The number of searches of a particular keyword per month.
-One tricky fact here is that on the one hand, although some specific keywords or groups of keywords might theoretically lead to your website successfully, they might not be popular queries from users. i.e. it does not matter if your website can be found by some specific query as long as this query is a "strange" query that nobody would really type it to find your product.
+One tricky fact here is that on the one hand, although some specific keywords or groups of keywords might theoretically lead to your website successfully, they might not be popular queries from users. i.e. it does not matter if your website can be found by some specific query as long as this query is a "strange" query that nobody would really type to find your product.
 Tools for researching the **potential monthly search volume** of keywords: [moz explorer](https://moz.com/explorer), [wordstream](https://www.wordstream.com/keywords), [ahrefs](https://ahrefs.com/keywords-explorer), [semrush.com](https://www.semrush.com/analytics/keywordmagic/start), [google trends](https://trends.google.com/trends/?geo=US).

 <br>